Home Health Diabetes Diabetic Ketoacidosis

 • Undiagnosed diabetes

-High ketone levels can signal a warning sign of diabetes in undiagnosed individuals.
+High ketone levels can signal diabetes in undiagnosed individuals.
 In people who have diabetes, it is a sign their condition is not under control and requires treatment.

 Preventing DKA

-Proactive management of your diabetes can help to prevent DKA.
-Along with medication management, staying hydrated, getting enough exercise and eating a balanced, healthy diet can significantly lower your chances of experiencing diabetic ketoacidosis.
+Medication management, staying hydrated, getting enough exercise and eating a balanced, healthy diet can significantly lower your chances of experiencing diabetic ketoacidosis.
+Proactive management of your diabetes can help prevent DKA.

 • Check your blood sugar levels often to keep them in your target range.
-Increase the frequency of your blood sugar checks if you get sick, or as recommended by your doctor.
+Increase the frequency of your blood sugar checks if you get sick, or as your doctor recommends.

 • Take all prescription medications exactly as advised.
 If you become ill or intend to change your diet or lifestyle, talk to your doctor about adjusting your insulin dosage.